 Martin Green, director of Hull 2017, said: “Hull has an incredible weekend ahead of us with a varied programme of fantastic events.
 With so much happening, I’m sure there will be something for everyone to enjoy.
 As usual, I’d encourage people to come along to the things they know they’re going to love, but also to try something new, there are plenty of opportunities and you might discover a new passion or interest along the way.”

-In addition to the weekend’s programming, there is a huge range of continuing events across the city including Turner Prize at the Ferens Art Gallery, Turner and the Whale at the Maritime Museum, Hull, Portrait of a City and Torn at Humber Street Gallery, An Eyeful of Rye and The Dyslexia Portrait at the Brynmor Jones Library, Centre of Attention at Princes Quay, Tool Appreciation Society at the Central Library, So He Pulled the Right Levers and You Did The Asking at Artlink, all representing the visual arts.
+In addition to the weekend’s programming, there is a huge range of continuing events across the city including Turner Prize 2017 at the Ferens Art Gallery, Turner and the Whale at the Maritime Museum, Hull, Portrait of a City and Torn at Humber Street Gallery, An Eyeful of Wry and The Dyslexia Portrait at the Brynmor Jones Library, Centre of Attention at Princes Quay, Tool Appreciation Society at the Central Library, So He Pulled the Right Levers and You Did The Asking at Artlink, all representing the visual arts.
 The City Speaks both continues to encourage people to engage with the city in different ways and Frogman at C4DI blends theatre and technology to transport audiences to the Great Barrier Reef.

 ENDS